The Clear Edge

 “Networking feels important” even though it’s generated zero clients in 6 months.
 “Content marketing is essential” even though engagement doesn’t convert.
 “I need to stay informed” even though industry news has no business application.

-Activities that feel productive get mislabeled as signal.
-FOMO drives scores up artificially.
+Why it happens: Activities that feel productive get mislabeled as signal, and FOMO pushes their scores higher than they deserve.

-Ask the 90-day revenue test: “Has this activity generated a client or prevented a major problem in the last 90 days?”
-If no, it’s noise.
-Score it honestly.
+How to avoid: Ask the 90-day revenue test: “Has this activity generated a client or prevented a major problem in the last 90 days?”
+If the answer is no, it’s noise—score it that way.

-One agency owner scored “speaking engagements” as 5 (felt important) even though 8 hours monthly for 6 months generated zero clients.
-The honest score: 1.
-He eliminated them and used those 8 hours for direct outreach, which converted at 12%.
+One agency owner scored “speaking engagements” as 5 (felt important) even though 8 hours a month for 6 months generated zero clients.
+The honest score was 1.
+He cut them and used those 8 hours for direct outreach, which converted at 12%.

 Mistake 2: Tracking Dishonestly